kessiler/instagram-card/README.md

 ## Demo

-> @Note : Data can not be displayed, because Instagram has a limit of 30 requests per hour.
+> @NOTE : Data can not be displayed, because Instagram has a limit of 5000 requests per hour.

 [Check it live!](http://kessiler.github.io/instagram-card)